ramele/agrep/README.md

 It uses -nH flags by default so you don't need to specify them explicitly.

-The results are displayed in a special window which is not the quickfix window by default (at least for now).
-You can change this and load the results directly to the quickfix list but it is slower for very long lists.
-You can load the results to the quickfix list any time by running :Aquickfix.
-It is useful when you edit the files while navigating the list.
-The following commands can be used to navigate the search results (non quickfix mode):
+The following standard commands are available:

-- AA [nr]
-- Anext
-- Aprev
-- Aopen
-- Aclose
+Anext, Aprev, Afnext, Afprev, Aopen, Aclose

-These commands are similar to the corresponding quickfix commands (cc, cn, cp).
+These commands are similar to the corresponding quickfix commands (cn, cp, etc.).
 Hitting Enter or double-clicking the mouse on a match in the Agrep window will take you to the match location as well.

+Additional commands:

-Use :Astop to kill the search and its grep process.
+Astop     - kill the search and its grep process.

-__Options:__

-    agrep_default_flags : default '-I'
-    agrep_win_height    : default 15
-    agrep_use_qf        : default 0 (change it to 1 if you want Agrep to add the results directly to the quickfix list)

-__TODO:__

-- Handle tab switching while searching
-- Update navigation commands (if quickfix will not be default eventually)
-- Add :Agrepfilter command
+Aquickfix - Create a quickfix list contains all the search results.

+Filter commands:

+Afilter[!] {pattern} - filter the results, keep only the results matching the pattern.
+When ! is used, keep only the non-matching results.
+When {pattern} is omitted, it uses the last search pattern.

+Affilter[!] {pattern} - like Afilter but work on the file names.